 The academic rigor that marks our major goes hand-in-hand with a strong sense of community.
 Student collaboration, close faculty mentorship, as well as a rich array of learning opportunities outside the classroom are additional hallmarks of our vibrant program.

 Majors pursue a demanding curriculum that progresses from introductory courses in literature, critical theory, and writing to advanced courses to independent research.
 Our requirements, which include course work across time periods, genres, and geography, and theoretical fields and at a range of levels, reflect that commitment.

 The crux of our programming occurs in junior and senior years, when our majors are involved in especially rigorous and rewarding work.
 Junior Seminar, our two semester-long tutorial course, introduces majors to key texts in British, American and global literatures and a broad range of critical theory.
 Junior Seminar is followed by Senior Conference.
 In this year-long course, seniors work closely with faculty to develop and write their theses.
 They also prepare for and take oral exams covering a range of coursework for the major.

-Admission to the major requires completion of at least two courses, one at the 100 level and 1-2 at the 200 level, by the end of the sophomore year; note: ENGL 150L may be counted as one 200-level course (since its rubrics are in line with 200-level materials).
+Admission to the major requires completion of at least two courses, WRPR H150 or a 100-level English course and one course at the 200-level, by the end of the sophomore year..

-In total the major requires eleven credits, including a .5 credit tutorial (298j) as part of Junior Seminar.
-Note: 399F and 399B comprise a 1.5 credit course taken over the full senior year.
+In total the major requires eleven credits, including a .5 credit tutorial (ENGL H298J) as part of Junior Seminar.
+Note: ENGL H399F and ENGL H399B comprises a 1.5 credit course taken over the full senior year.